DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What is an Automated Market Maker?

-- [x]  A protocol that automatically makes trades for a user
+- [ ]  A protocol that automatically makes trades for a user
 - [ ]  A system that ensures there is always enough liquidity to make trades
-- [ ]  A code function that automatically lists new markets on an exchange
+- [ ]  A code that automatically lists new markets on an exchange
-- [ ]  All of the above
+- [x]  All of the above

-Hint: hint
+Hint: Protocol, Liquidity and Automated

-Explanation: explanation
+Explanation: AMM is a type of DEX protocol that relies on a mathematical formula that allows digital assets to be traded without permission, automatically by using liquidity pools instead of the traditional order book pricing model.

 Sub Topics: amm